jcuenod/usfm2pdf/README.md

 ### Options

-- `-o, --output`: Specify output PDF file path (default: output.pdf)
+- `-o, --output`: Specify output PDF file path.
+Default: `output.pdf` (when converting a single file).
+When converting multiple files, the output PDF file path will be the same as the input file name with a `.pdf` extension.
-- `-d, --output-dir`: Specify output directory for multiple files (default: same as input)
+- `-d, --output-dir`: Specify output directory for multiple files.
+Default: _same as input_
-- `--header`: Optional header text to display (will be printed in the top center of every page)
+- `--header`: Header text to display (will be printed in the top center of every page).
+Default: _None_.
+- `--noto-url`: Custom Noto font URL (Google Fonts) to support specific script.
+Default: _None_.

 ## Fonts